DO'S AND DON'TS

 Let me show you the care instructions and the best way to care for your 2EROS swimwear.

-Rinse, Wash and Dry
+Rinse, Wash And Dry

 Use a gentle detergent so that the fabric fibres aren’t damaged.

 Wash your garments inside out and in a gentle setting if you’re using the washing machine.
 We’d also recommend placing your swimwear into a mesh washing bag to keep it protected even further.
+For your peace of mind, we send one with every single order.

 We’d also recommend naturally drying it in the shade.

-Do Not Bleach, Dry-Clean, Tumble Dry, Iron or Soak
+Do Not Bleach, Dry-Clean, Tumble Dry, Iron Or Soak

 Bleaching causes discolouration and reduces the vibrancy of the colours.
 It also damages the elasticity of the fabrics.